ufechner7/KiteModels.jl/README.md

 using KiteModels
 KiteModels.install_examples()
 ```
 This also adds the extra packages, needed for the examples to the project.
-Furthermore it creates a folder `data`
+Furthermore, it creates a folder `data`
 with some example input files.
 You can now run the examples with the command:
 ```julia
 include("examples/menu.jl")